-My version of Halloween decorations consist of buying too many pumpkins on accident and redirecting a lamp to highlight the massive cobweb empire known as the living-room ceiling.
+My version of Halloween decorations consists of accidentally buying too many pumpkins and redirecting a lamp to highlight the massive cobweb empire known as the living-room ceiling.
 And every November I find myself staring down a pile of pumpkins on my front porch like they’re stray cats trying to sneak into the house.

 But not this year!
 This year I am fighting back.
 And you can, too!
 Here are a few ways to use up those persistently festive pumpkins that you forgot to carve.

 Just because it’s a pumpkin doesn’t mean you have to make pumpkin bread.
 Did you know you can cut up a pumpkin and roast it like a sweet potato?
 Then you can fry it up with corn — it’s delicious.
 You can also make a pretty decent pasta sauce with pumpkin, parmesan and onions.

 Roast them, puree them, or eat them raw (actually, don’t do that.
 That’s kind of yucky).
 Just don’t fall for the pumpkin spice agenda!
 Pumpkin is versatile.
 It goes great with mushrooms and bacon!

 My kids like to paint on pretty much anything.
 Windows, sidewalks, rocks, sometimes the dog — they don’t really discriminate.
 Encourage them to get creative with that pumpkin and paint a really long cat that stretches all the way around.
 Or maybe a robot.
 Whatever they want.

 Pro tips: Let the pumpkin come to room temperature before they start so you don’t have to battle both condensation and a small human trying to paint at the same time.
 Water-based tempera paints work well.

 Here’s what you do: Pick a time when you have an hour free.
 Introduce the challenge by saying something like, “Hey, do you want to do a pumpkin challenge — wait no, you probably don’t.
 Never mind.”